Here’s our kitchen countertop overhang guide including standard overhang size for countertop seating, kitchen islands and breakfast bar designs.

 How Much Counter Overhang For Seating?

-Whether a kitchen island or a countertop, a space for sitting is a great idea.
-More or less, the free space or overhang size should start at 12 inches or 30 centimeters from the base cabinet forward.
+Whether a kitchen island or a countertop, a space for sitting is a great idea, especially in kitchens with modern appliances.
+More or less, the free space or overhang size should start at 12 inches or 30 centimeters from the base cabinet forward, providing enough room for chairs.

-The only downside to any overhang size above the 16-inch range is that it would need more support in the structure, like added posts or brackets.
+The only downside to any overhang size above the 16-inch range is that it would need more support in the structure, like added posts, brackets, or even decorative corbels.

 Standard Island Counter Overhang